oyvindstegard/emacs-d/README.md

 `custom.el`.
 The file `local.el` is loaded if present and can contain host specific configuration.

-In general, the configuration should boot strap Emacs by automatically loading any packages missing, so the first startup can take some time.
+In general, the configuration should boot strap Emacs by automatically downloading and byte compiling any packages missing, so the first startup can take some time.

 # Code